 SGPT: What kind of boots did you use for the event?

-PD: 5.11 Tactical ATAC 8“ boot.
+PD: I used the 5.11 Tactical ATAC 8“ boot.
 The side zip saves time during transition and the draining feature allowed my feet to be dry some of the time.

 SGPT: Did you use double socks/compression socks or body glide on your feet to prevent blisters?